-Japanese Pieris Pieris japonica
+Mountain Fire Japanese Pieris Pieris japonica 'Mountain Fire'

-Height: 12 feet
+Height: 11 feet

 Spread: 7 feet

-Sunlight: O
+Sunlight: O O

 Hardiness Zone: 5

 Other Names: Japanese Andromeda

 Description:

-A highly ornamental broadleaf evergreen shrub, prized for its very delicate and showy chains of small creamy white bell-shaped flowers and very colorful emerging foliage; performs best in moist, organic and acidic soils
+A popular ornamental broadleaf evergreen shrub with delicate and showy chains of small white bell-shaped flowers and fiery red emerging foliage, extremely colorful in spring; performs best in moist, organic and acidic soils

 Ornamental Features

-Japanese Pieris features dainty chains of white bell-shaped flowers hanging below the branches in early spring.
-It has attractive dark green evergreen foliage which emerges coppery-bronze in spring.
-The glossy narrow leaves are highly ornamental and remain dark green throughout the winter.
+Mountain Fire Japanese Pieris features dainty chains of white bell-shaped flowers hanging below the branches in early spring.
+It has attractive red evergreen foliage.
+The glossy narrow leaves are highly ornamental and remain red throughout the winter.

 Landscape Attributes

-Japanese Pieris is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
+Mountain Fire Japanese Pieris is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

-This shrub will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
+This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

-Japanese Pieris is recommended for the following landscape applications;
+Mountain Fire Japanese Pieris is recommended for the following landscape applications;

-Japanese Pieris flowers Photo courtesy of NetPS Plant Finder
+- Accent

+- Mass Planting

+- Hedges/Screening

+- General Garden Use

-Japanese Pieris in bloom Photo courtesy of NetPS Plant Finder
+Mountain Fire Japanese Pieris in spring Photo courtesy of NetPS Plant Finder

-2608 Hikes Lane Louisville, KY 40218 (502) 454-3553
+Mountain Fire Japanese Pieris flowers Photo courtesy of NetPS Plant Finder 2608 Hikes Lane Louisville, KY 40218 (502) 454-3553